Travelling

 Investing

-The applicant invests money by the chosen investment option:
+The applicant invests money in one of the eligible options:

-Immigrant Invest lawyers collect the supporting documentation as proof of the made investment.
+Immigrant Invest lawyers collect proof of the investment.

 5